jsillin/SoundingMaps/README.md

  * option to plot wet bulb profiles
  * black dot marks origin of sounding data

+This code now relies on MetPy 1.0, so make sure you're working with the most up-to-date version

  This is very much a work in progress!
 The plotting routines are a bit clumsy and it's not as easy as it should be to change domain locations/sizes.